maiahirsch/maiahirsch.github.io/docs/lab3.md

 ![i2c](assets/lab3/i2c.png)

 The I2C scan detected the ToF sensor at address 0x29, matching the expected 7-bit address.
 The IMU was also detected at 0x69.
-The seconf I2C port showed no devices since all sensors are connected to the same bus.
+The second I2C port showed no devices since all sensors are connected to the same bus.

 ## Distance Mode Selection